Rufus quickly creates a UEFI bootable USB 3.0 flash drive for Windows 8.1 or Windows 10 installation

 - set the correct USB 'Device' that Rufus auto-finds

 - set the 'Partition scheme and target system type' to "MBR partition scheme for BIOS or UEFI computers" for a versatile boot media (works on old ThinkPad T60, works on latest UEFI Yoga 13)

 - choose your ISO file, for US English Windows 8.1, that's

 - at power on of your system, chose the UEFI USB boot device if available, or just pick the USB device from the list

 On a UEFI/USB 3.0 equipped system, the install then progresses screamingly fast, especially compared to the USB 2.0 speeds you'd normally endure.
 Very simple, just follow along with the screenshots below.

 Rufus works fine for creating bootable Windows 10 installation media too, used it several times these past few months of Technical Preview tests, including the most recent Build 10130.

-Pricing has improved, now you can get the 16GB SanDisk Ultra Fit for under $10.
+Pricing has improved, now you can get the 32GB SanDisk Ultra Fit for around $10.